Robpol86/robpol86.com/docs/posts/2025/2025-02-10-truenas-scale-aiffro-runbook.md

 ## 3.0.0 Backup Procedure

+All non-temporary datasets are included in backups.
+After every backup the TrueNAS configuration is also saved to a secure location such as a password manager.

+### 3.1.0 External USB Hard Drive

-This section will cover backing up non-temporary datasets to a USB hard drive.
+This section will cover backing up to an external USB hard drive.

-### 3.1.0 Activate Pool
+#### 3.1.1 Activate Pool

 Hot plug the USB backup drive and wait **15 seconds**.